Postsecondary program availability

 Language training programming

-Our certified and experienced language-training faculty have native fluency English and extensive experience helping international students reach their language learning goals.
+Our certified and experienced language-training faculty have native fluency in English and extensive experience helping international students reach their language learning goals.
 Whether preparing students for academic success through our English for Academic Purposes program or improving their workplace communication skills, our intensive English programming assures success.

 IWD also offers customized student-centred programming in English for Occupational Purposes (EOP) such as: